alainamb/translation-quality-mgmt/README.md

 To annotate texts within Label Studio, a `label_config` file presenting the annotation methodology is required.
 The current iteration of the `label_config` file based on MQM and H-Quest is shared within this repository.

+Note: In this labeling configuration, the following adjustments have been made to the current implementation of the MQM Core Typology:
+- Textual Conventions have been moved from the Linguistic Conventions to the Style dimension.
+That categorization made more sense to me, since a text should match the style of its particular text type.
+- Unidiomatic Style and Awkward Style into one error: Unnatural Style.
+This avoids issues with differentiating between these two error types.

 ### Outcomes

 The workflow presented in this repository has the purpose of training translation evaluators/annotators to produce high quality annotated texts for use in: